 Have a newborn (birth to 6 months)?
 Here are 6 loving tips on reading to newborns and why it’s never too early.

 Have a kindergartener (ages 4-6)?
-Here are 5 smart ways to help kindergarteners develop strong reading skills.
+Here are 5 best tips for reading skills practice in kindergarten.

 6 Loving Tips On Reading To Newborns & Why It’s Never Too Early